 Clustering is an unsupervised machine learning method of identifying and grouping similar data points in larger datasets without concern for the specific outcome.
 Clustering (sometimes called cluster analysis) is usually used to classify data into structures that are more easily understood and manipulated.
 It’s worth keeping in mind that while it’s a popular strategy, clustering isn’t a monolithic term, as there are multiple algorithms that use cluster analysis with different mechanisms.

 For all the great things cluster analysis can do for your organization, there are just as many things that make it suboptimal when you’re looking for deep insights.
-Clustering by itself poses some important challenges that are inherent in the way you perform the analysis, and which makes it less than ideal for more complex ML and analytics-related tasks.
+Clustering by itself poses some important challenges that are inherent in the way you perform the data analysis, and which makes it less than ideal for more complex ML and analytics-related tasks.

 K-means clustering (where datasets are separated into K groups based on randomly placed centroids), for instance, can have significantly different results depending on the number of groups you set and is generally not great when used with non-spherical clusters.
-Moreover, the fact that centroids are set at random also impacts the results and can lead to issues down the line.
+Moreover, the fact that cluster centroids are set at random also impacts the results and can lead to issues down the line.

 Perhaps most importantly, clustering isn’t a final step in your data discovery.
 Indeed, because it’s unsupervised and is more concerned with classification than deep insights, it is a great tool when you’re preparing your data for more intensive analysis.